SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/03-Console.md

 ## Formatting
 JavaScript allows us to format floating-point numbers.

-In the following example we format the number to 2 digits after the decimal point:
+In the following example we format the number to 2 digits after the decimal point by using the `toFixed(2)` method:

 ```js
 function calculateSquareArea(input) {
   let a = Number(input);